 The Results Manager is a tool for viewing simulation data.
-The Results View window shows all the results for the simulation object that is currently selected in the Object Tree.
+The Results View window shows all the results for the simulation object that is currently selected, as described below.
 The Script Workspace works in conjunction with the scripting environment to provide additional GUI-based functionality.

-Any simulation object that have results will be displayed with a symbol on the bottom-right corner (similar to havedata and haveresult command).
-The name of the available results, and the corresponding dimensions or are displayed in the Dimensions/Value column.
-One can right click on any of the results to display them in the visualizer, or to send the to the Script Workspace for further post-processing.
+Common to all Ansys Lumerical products, the result view can be used to examine results from simulation objects.
+The name of the available results, and the corresponding dimensions are displayed in the Dimensions/Value column.
+You can right click on any of the results to display them in the visualizer, or to send the result to the Script Workspace for further post-processing.

-With the use of datasets, allowing one to package raw data into meaningful results that can be easily parametrized and visualized.
+Results in product extensively utilizes datasets.
+With datasets, you can package raw data into meaningful results that are easily parametrized and visualized.
 The results for all the standard monitors can be retrieved in the original raw, un-parametrized matrix form (using getdata), or in dataset form (using getresult).
-For example, in the Result View figure above, the results listed under “rawdata” can be obtained using the “getdata” command.
-The results listed under "results" are datasets, and can be obtained using the “getresult” command (these calculations will only be carried out when they are visualized).
-The icons associated with each result reflect the type of result:

 String